 East Dunbartonshire Council is responsible for ensuring that its business is conducted in accordance with the law and appropriate standards, that public money is safeguarded, properly accounted for and used in an economic, efficient and effective way.
-The Council has a statutory duty and policy commitment to make arrangements to secure best value under the Local Government in Scotland Act 2003.
+The Council has a statutory duty and policy commitment to secure best value under the Local Government in Scotland Act 2003.

 To meet our responsibility, we have put in place proper arrangements for overseeing what we do.
-These arrangements form the basis of our governance framework which is intended to make sure that we do the right things, in the right way, for the right people, in good time, and in a fair, open, honest and accountable way.
+These arrangements form the basis of our governance framework, which is intended to make sure that we do the right things, in the right way, for the right people, in good time, and in a fair, open, honest and accountable way.

-In the prior year the Council approved and introduced a Code of Corporate Governance which it continues to apply.
+The Council has a Code of Corporate Governance, which it continues to apply.
 The Code is prepared in accordance with the CIPFA/SOLACE (Chartered Institute of Public Finance & Accountancy/Society of Local Authority Chief Executives) publication "Delivering Good Governance in Local Government" and is aligned to its six constituent core principles of good governance.
 This statement explains how East Dunbartonshire Council reviews the effectiveness of these arrangements and delivers good governance.